 See how to store your fruits, vegetables, and herbs for the coming winter.

 Planning on finishing up outdoor house projects before the summer ends?
 See our Home Improvement pages on painting, flooring, wallpapering, roofing, and more.

 Bugs buggin' you?
 Look to our natural remedies for insect bites and stings.

 August is a wonderful month for star gazing!
-At a glance, see what's up in the August sky.
+This year brings two major conjunctions.
+See what's up in the August sky.

-In August 2012, we have two full Moons!
-See our August Full Moon Guide for details.
+The 10th of August brings the brightest full Moon of the year.
+See our August Full Moon Guide for information.